CumulusNetworks/docs/content/version/cumulus-linux-31/System-Management/Authentication,-Authorization,-and-Accounting/TACACS+.md

 {{%/notice%}}

-To workaround this issue, the switch’s audit log or the TACACS server accounting logs can be used to determine which processes and files were created by each user.
+To workaround this issue, the switch's audit log or the TACACS server accounting logs can be used to determine which processes and files were created by each user.